 sunlight but the infrared heat waves from the bottle, he said.
 ABC's television show Extreme Makeover: Home Edition used Horizon's reflective

 product for an episode filmed last year on the Navajo Nation in northeastern Arizona, when contractors replaced a family's trailer home with a

 Customers praise the barrier.

+after we did some construction."
+First, the family put more insulation in the attic.
 "That was a waste of money," he said.
 "It didn't work."

 He found Horizon on the Internet, and after a consultation decided to try the barrier and attic fan, which Lindsay says is necessary to keep from

 "We've definitely seen a difference," Jackie said.

 Evan Mitton of Litchfield Park also was having problems keeping his place cool, and he was getting quotes from companies that wanted to install